junyongyou/Attention-boosted-deep-networks-for-video-classification/README.md

 This is a implementation of integrating a simple but efficient attention block in CNN + bidirectional LSTM for video classification.

 # Requirements
 Please install the packages listed in requirements.txt.
-Anaconda is recommended.
+Anaconda + PyCharm are recommended.

 # Train the model
 Run Python train.py cnn_model attention_mode(optional) input_path dataset_name output_path feature_extraction(optional)